 Harvard Business School NOM Unit Working Paper No. 13-101

-This paper combines experimental and field data to examine how those who transgress rules may elicit more stringent penalties from those with the authority to punish them if they appeal to relevant norms endorsing leniency.
-Specifically, we test how transgressors are punished when it’s their birthday: a day when social norms dictate people should be treated preferentially.
-We first use a scenario study to establish that individuals expect leniency on their birthday.
-We then show that, compared to other days, transgressors are penalized more severely when it’s their birthday, both by law enforcement (using more than 134,000 arrest records for drunk driving in Washington State) and by participants with the authority to penalize transgressions in an experimental lab setting.
-An additional experiment provides evidence that this effect is driven by psychological reactance rather than by overcompensation for potential bias.
+This paper combines experimental and field data to examine how those with the responsibility to enforce rules may penalize transgressors more harshly when they are faced with a conflicting motivation to be lenient.
+Specifically, we test how transgressors are punished when it is their birthday: a day when social norms dictate people should be treated preferentially.
+We first establish that individuals expect leniency on their birthday.
+We then show that, compared to other days, transgressors are in fact penalized more severely for transgressing rules when it is their birthday, both by law enforcement (using more than 134,000 arrest records for drunk driving in Washington State) and by participants with responsibility to enforce rules in an experimental lab setting.
+We also show that this effect is driven by psychological reactance.
 We discuss both the theoretical and practical implications of our findings.

 Keywords: ethics; transgressions; punishment; leniency; bias; reactance; multi-methodworking papers series